 Apply for a Job Online

 Online job boards also advertise teaching positions in Cambodia and around the world.
-If you prefer, you could try and secure a job prior to arrival.
+If you prefer, you could try and secure teaching jobs prior to arrival.
 Take note of any reviews available online of the school.
 Pay attention to communication during the process.
 Do you speak to only one member of the administration team?
 Do you feel like they are being vague about the terms?
 If you feel unclear or misguided, move on.

 Living in Cambodia